590

 CSIL’s report on European furniture retailing 2026 providing a comprehensive analysis of market size, historical trends, and forecasts across 15 major European countries.
 It examines distribution channels, profiling leading retailers, store formats and e-commerce growth, alongside the second-hand furniture trends.

-Living room with sofa, armchair and coffee table.
+Living room with sofa and coffee table.

 590

-Furniture retailing in Italy
+Furniture retailing in Sweden

 February 2026, XVIII Ed. , 27 pages